The effects of solutes

 below freezing.
 From observation, it is possible to ice skate on ice at

 much lower temperatures than this.
-Unless we could argue that the area
+To argue that freezing point depression works over say 10°C, we'd need an area

 slippery.
-At the surface of ice, water molecules are only hydrogen
+At the surface of ice, water molecules are only have opportunities for hydrogen

-bonded to their neighbours on one side.
+bonds to their neighbours 'on one side', as it were.
 Consequently, their energy is

 not as low as in bulk ice.
 So, at equilibrium, they must have a higher

 entropy.
-So ice must have a thin water layer on the surface, whose
+So, even at subzero temperatures, ice must have a thin water-like layer on the surface, whose

 The comparable calculation for boiling point change is a bit more